pal1000/mesa-dist-win/buildscript/readme.md

 - Wheel for python 2.7.
 Required to download Scons via pypi.
 The build script installs it automatically.
 To install manually do `pip install wheel` with python being in PATH.
 - [Scons for python 2.7](https://sourceforge.net/projects/scons/files/scons/);

-The build script gets the latest version of Scons automatically but Scons 3.0.0 is not yet supported.
-See [Mesa bug 102852](https://bugs.freedesktop.org/show_bug.cgi?id=102852).
-You have to apply a patch included in this repository in `patches/scons3.patch` for Mesa3D source code to make it work which requires git in order to apply.
-This build script will try to apply it automatically.
-To apply manually, browse in Command Prompt to Mesa3D source code, then use `git apply` command with the location of the patch file as parametter.
+The build script gets the latest version of Scons automatically.
 - mako module for Python 2.7.
 Install with pip install mako.
 This script installs mako automatically.
 It also attempts to update all Python modules.
 - Get this script.